 - Yields are estimated figures and may fluctuate, there are no guarantees that future dividends will match or exceed historic dividends and certain investors may be subject to further tax on dividends.

-Issued by Aberdeen Asset Managers Limited which is authorised and regulated by the Financial Conduct Authority in the United Kingdom.
+Other important information: Issued by Aberdeen Asset Managers Limited which is authorised and regulated by the Financial Conduct Authority in the United Kingdom.
 Registered Office: 10 Queen’s Terrace, Aberdeen AB10 1XL.
 Registered in Scotland No. 108419.
 An investment trust should be considered only as part of a balanced portfolio.
 Under no circumstances should this information be considered as an offer or solicitation to deal in investments.
-You should obtain specific professional advice before making any investment decision.